ChameleonCloud/docs/source/user/federation.rst

 Lost access to your original email
 -----------------------------------

-The steps above assume you can still receive a verification email at the address on your existing Chameleon account.
-If that's no longer true — for example, you graduated, changed jobs, or your institution migrated email domains — self-service linking won't work, since there's no way to click a verification link sent to an inbox you can't access.
+If you no longer have access to the email address on your existing account — for example, you graduated, changed jobs, or your institution migrated email domains — you won't be able to complete the verification step above, since there's no inbox to receive the link.

 In this case, contact the `Help Desk <https://chameleoncloud.org/user/help/>`_ directly and include: